 When polyp removal or biopsy is performed, hemorrhage (heavy bleeding) may result and sometimes require blood transfusion or reinsertion of the colonoscope to control the bleeding.
 Be sure to discuss any specific concerns you may have about the procedure with your doctor.

 The time needed for colonoscopy will vary, but on the average, the procedure takes about 30 minutes.
 Afterwards, you’ll be cared for in a recovery area until the effects of the medication have worn off.
 At this time, your doctor will inform you about the results of your colonoscopy and provide any additional information that you need to know.
 You’ll also be given instructions about how soon you can eat and drink, plus other guidelines for resuming your normal routine.

 Occasionally, minor problems may persist, such as bloating, gas, or mild cramping.
 These symptoms should disappear in 24 hours or less.
 By the time you’re ready to go home, you’ll feel stronger and more alert.
 Nevertheless, rest for the remainder of the day.
 Have a family member or friend take you home.

-You can trust your colonoscopy to the skilled, board-certified surgeons at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your colonoscopy, please contact our office, call us at (256)-880-1977.
+You can trust your colonoscopy to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your colonoscopy, please contact our office, call us at (256)-880-1977.